Minimal targets for dilaton direct detection: Cosmological Relic Abundance

 \subsubsection{Low energy coupling to gluons $d^{(1)}_{\LQCD}$}

-\cref{fig:L_QCD} shows the values of $d_{\LQCD}^{(1)}$ for which the relic abundance of $\phi$ produced by the SM cosmological thermal bath equals the totality of the cosmological dark matter when $d^{(1)}_{e} = d^{(1)}_{m_e} = 0$ at laboratory energies.
-At low reheat temperatures $m_\pi \lesssim T_\text{RH} \lesssim \LQCD$, production is dominated by the relativistic composite pions which eventually fall out of equilibrium.
-We approximate this regime with a free pion gas (one-loop, ideal gas limit) and use the Gell-Mann-Oakes-Renner relation \cite{Schwartz:2014sze} $m_\pi \propto \hat m^{1/2} \LQCD^{3/2}$ which implies $d'_{m_\pi} = \frac{3}{2}d'_{\LQCD}$.
+\cref{fig:L_QCD} shows the values of $d_{\LQCD}^{(1)}$ for which the relic abundance of $\phi$ produced by the SM cosmological thermal bath equals the totality of the cosmological dark matter when $d^{(1)}_{e} = d^{(1)}_{m_e} = 0$ at laboratory energies, and vanishing couplings to exotic quarks and leptons.
+At low reheat temperatures $m_\pi \lesssim T_\text{RH} \lesssim \LQCD$, production is dominated by the relativistic composite pions which eventually pair annihilate.
+We approximate this regime with a free pion gas (one-loop, ideal gas limit) and use the Gell-Mann-Oakes-Renner relation \cite{Schwartz:2014sze} $m_\pi^2 \propto \hat m^{1/2} \LQCD^{3/2}$ which implies $d'_{m_\pi} = \frac{3}{4}d'_{\LQCD}$.
 Production in this regime is much suppressed and requires $d^{(1)}_{\LQCD} \sim 1$, which is currently excluded (under the assumption that all other low energy couplings \cref{eq:laboratory_couplings} are vanishing).

 When $T_\text{RH} \gtrsim \LQCD$, the coupling through the dimensionful $\LQCD$ is promoted to the dimensionless strong coupling $g_3$ through dimensional transmutation (\cref{eqn:dg3}).
 Scalar production is then very similar to the preceding case of a coupling to photons.
 Because QCD is asymptotically free, the QCD pressure actually becomes smaller at very large temperatures thus canceling out the logarithmic dependence on $H_\text{RH}$ at small masses, in contrast to the case of a coupling to photons.
 Note that \cref{fig:L_QCD} assumes that the scalar coupling function $d'_{m_q}$ of heavy quarks is zero when applying \cref{eqn:dg3}.